MarinCervinschi/Briscola/README.md

 ```

 ## Scope
+The scope of the project is to learn and practice object-oriented programming concepts, Java programming, and JavaFX development.
+The project includes a graphical user interface (GUI) that allows players to interact with the game and make decisions.
+JavaFX is used for the graphical user interface in the game, which is written in Java.
+IntelliJ IDEA or any other IDE that supports Maven can easily import the project as it is structured as a Maven project.

 The project is the final assignment for the course "Object-Oriented Programming" at the *Università di Modena e Reggio Emilia - Unimore*, Faculty of Computer Science and Engineering, Academic Year 2023/2024.
 * **Course:** Object-Oriented Programming (https://github.com/nbicocchi/learn-java-core)
 * **Professor:** Prof. Nicola Bicocchi